StevenChangZH/FastPupillaryFatiqueDetection/README.md

 ## Files

 ### Multithreads Folder
 Codes in this folder is the final version of our project.
+Video we use is [this](https://www.youtube.com/watch?v=NAFcwYlscsc).

 * `main.cpp`: program entrance.
 * `includes.h`: include all headers.